 Subsequent buildings constructed by the University exhibit a more Modernist aesthetic, namely Bell Hall (1935) and Stuart Hall (1936), the Hall of Government (1938), Lisner Hall (1940) and Lisner Auditorium (1942).

-Stuart Hall, 1939, is one of three university buildings along G Street.
+Lisner Hall, 1939, is the center-piece of three university buildings along G Street.
 Together, the buildings create a cohesive presentation of 1930s institutional architecture, stressing form and line rather than ornament.

 Character-Defining Features: University Buildings